FLAMEGPU/FLAMEGPU2-docs/src/guide/defining-execution-order/layers.rst

     }

     flamegpu::ModelDescription model("Layers Example");
+	flamegpu::AgentDescription agent = model.newAgent("agent");
+	flamegpu::AgentFunctionDescription outputdata_fn = agent.newFunction("outputdata_fn", outputdata);
-    ... // Full model definition, including the agent function 'outputdata'
+    ... // Remainder of the full model definition

     // Create a new layer for the model 'model' flamegpu::LayerDescription layer = model.newLayer();
-    // Add the agent function 'outputdata' to the layer layer.addAgentFunction(outputdata);
+    // Add the agent function 'outputdata' to the layer, by FLAMEGPU_AGENT_FUNCTION layer.addAgentFunction(outputdata);
+    // Add the agent function 'outputdata' to the layer, by AgentFunctionDescription instance layer.addAgentFunction(outputdata_fn);
+    // Add the agent function 'outputdata' to the layer, by agent and function name layer.addAgentFunction("agent", "outputdata_fn");

     // Create a new layer for the host function 'validation' model.newLayer().addHostFunction(validation);